-In \cref{sec:level2}, we describe the background and perturbation equations we will be solving and present an overview of the work begun in \citet{Lasenby} and \citet{Deaglan}.
-We explain how to extend previous work to derive the new set of quantisation conditions necessary for these higher order terms and describe the modelling of recombination that has been used here in \cref{sec:level3}.
-In \cref{sec:level4} the methods used to calculate the new set of allowed comoving wavenumbers within this model are described, with the results and its implications discussed in \cref{sec:level42}.
-Finally, conclusions are presented in \cref{sec:level5}.
+In Sec.~\ref{sec:level2}, we describe the background and perturbation equations we will be solving and present an overview of the work begun in \citet{Lasenby} and \citet{Deaglan}.
+We explain how to extend previous work to derive the new set of quantization conditions necessary for these higher order terms and describe the modeling of recombination that has been used here in Sec.~\ref{sec:level3}.
+In Sec.~\ref{sec:level4} the methods used to calculate the new set of allowed comoving wave numbers within this model are described, with the results and its implications discussed in Sec.~\ref{sec:level42}.
+Finally, conclusions are presented in Sec.~\ref{sec:level5}.